gatling/gatling/src/sphinx/http/http_protocol.rst

   localAddress(localAddress: String)
   localAddresses(localAddress1: String, localAddress2: String)
-  useAllLocalAddresses // automatically discover all bindable local addresses
+  useAllLocalAddresses // automatically discover all bindable local addresses useAllLocalAddressesMatching(regex1, regex2) // automatically discover all bindable local addresses matching one of the pattern parameters (String)

 When setting multiple addresses, each virtual user is assigned to one single local address once and for all.